brigittarucz/devOpsPracticesInteg/pages/index.md

 ## <a name="introduction"> Introduction
 We live in a world where online communication has never been more important - especially after the pandemic hit the world last year.
 The coding world has been using various platforms to communicate and organize teamwork online for years.
 Previously, most people could still talk to their co-workers face to face about possible issues.
 Unfortunately, that was not our case, and developing this project has shown us how important it is to know how to communicate virtually.
 And all the tools we have used helped us develop a product that is runnable and maintainable for different people in different environments.

-During this semester, we have covered ways to test, document, and deploy our code easier, altogether with properly sharing it among us through version control system while ensuring it lives up to the industry standards.
+During this semester, we have covered ways to test, document, and deploy our code easier, altogether with properly sharing it among us through a version control system while ensuring it lives up to the industry standards.
 For the final exam we chose the project developed by one of the team members and started improving the code quality, reduced error frequency, and, along the way, its maintainability.
 This report will explain all our choices and decisions by giving a clear overview of why we proceeded in a certain way and how it improved the application.

 ## <a name="requirement"> Requirement Specifications
 The requirement specification is a document where one can write down all the requirements for the project from several perspectives.
 The benefit of it is that it offers an overview of the structure of the project.

 For larger projects, there are specific standards to follow when thinking about requirement specifications.
-However, in our project where the basic CRUD application is decided, we did not exercise them to that extent.
-Instead, we used the tool to our benefit.
+However, in our project which is merely a simplistic application implementing basic CRUD operations, we did not exercise them to that extent.
+We have still used the tool to our benefit.
 In our case, we have created a spreadsheet  where we wrote down different sets of requirements based on three different sides: the business, users, and system.

 All the requirements have an ID that we can refer to throughout the spreadsheet to record which requirements need what functionalities.
 We also have a column that states whether it is a functional or non-functional requirement.
 When creating a website, all functionalities are usually not included in the first release.
 Therefore, we have a column for MoSCoW to state if the requirement is a must, should, could, or will not.
 Lastly, a version number is given for each requirement based on the MoSCoW.

 To ensure that we covered everything, we looked at the project from a business perspective first.
-This is because the business clients are usually the ones who would give us, the developers, their wishes and needs for a project.
+This is because the business clients are usually the ones who decide the fate of the deliverable and only afterwards give to us, the developers, their wishes and needs for a project.
 Almost all business requirements are referenced in user requirements, system requirements, or both to meet the requirements of the business.
 One example is the business requirement ID #2.
 It states that the company wants the website to recommend events to the users based on their interests.
 From a user perspective, they would not want recommendations that are unrelated to them.
 Therefore, we added the user requirement ID #9 to specify that users would prefer personalized, relatable recommendations.

 Lastly, we have a comment column where we write down small notes or further explanations of how the requirement could be fulfilled.
 Using the example above, we wrote that the personalized suggestions should be based on the interests set on the user's profile.